Azan9/Attendance-Management-Android-App/README.md

 # Installation Guide for the backend

 _Note: The backend is functional but incomplete.
-Before inserting new data Refer to the ER diagram [here](https://github.com/Azan9/Attendance-Management-Android-App/blob/main/ER%20Diagram/ERD.png)._
+Before inserting new data, refer to the ER diagram [here](https://github.com/Azan9/Attendance-Management-Android-App/blob/main/ER%20Diagram/ERD.png)._

 **Backend Packages Required**